An Information-Theoretic Approach to Identifying Formulaic Clusters in Textual Data: Application to Textual Data: The Priestly Source(s) in the Pentateuch

 This scope is motivated by the desire to exhaustively cover potential feature spaces while ensuring that the extracted features remain both meaningful and sufficiently frequent within the biblical corpus, thereby avoiding excessive sparsity due to the limited length of biblical texts \citep[e.g.,][]{antonia2014language}.
 Given the relatively small size of the corpus compared to modern datasets, this balance is particularly crucial in detecting meaningful linguistic patterns while maintaining statistical robustness.

-We opt for traditional, count-based embeddings, operating under the Binomial score function (Eqs.~\ref{eq:binomial_prob_formulaic}-\ref{eq:binomial_prob_non_formulaic}), to ensure interpretability, particularly given the highly structured and constrained nature of biblical Hebrew.
-While modern deep learning techniques such as transformer-based models have revolutionized text representation in many languages \citep[e.g.,][]{shmidman2022introducing}, no robust pre-trained language model for biblical Hebrew currently exists.
-As a result, neural embeddings would require extensive domain-specific pertaining \citep[e.g.,][]{Huertas-Tato2023Oct}, making their applicability to this study uncertain.
-By employing interpretable feature representations, we ensure that clustering results remain transparent and analyzable within the context of existing linguistic and source-critical scholarship.
+We use cumulative $n$-gram count embeddings and the Multinomial formulation (Eqs.~\ref{eq:soft_freq_multinomial}--\ref{eq:log_likelihood_multinomial}) for the biblical analyses.
+This representation retains repeated feature occurrences within each running window while preserving direct linguistic interpretability.
+While transformer-based models have advanced text representation in many languages \citep[e.g.,][]{shmidman2022introducing}, no robust pretrained language model for biblical Hebrew is currently available.
+Neural embeddings would therefore require extensive domain-specific pretraining \citep[e.g.,][]{Huertas-Tato2023Oct}, making their applicability here uncertain.
+The cumulative-count representation instead allows the recovered clusters to be interpreted directly through their characteristic linguistic features and in relation to existing source-critical scholarship.

 To further clarify the effect of parameter settings, we note that varying the $n$-gram size directly affects both sparsity and entropy in the feature space.
 Larger $n$-grams tend to emphasize rigid phraseology and reduce overlap across segments, making them useful for identifying formulaic repetitions.
 Smaller $n$-grams increase coverage but may conflate stylistically distinct phrases.
-Likewise, broader running windows ($\ell$) smooth over local variation and can help reveal segmental regularities, while narrower windows are more sensitive to fine-grained shifts.
-Feature count thresholds ($f$) balance interpretability and statistical stability by filtering out rare or idiosyncratic features.
-These parameters jointly determine which aspects of formulaicity are foregrounded and how they align with the internal segmentation of the text.
+Likewise, broader running windows, $\ell$, smooth over local variation and can help reveal segmental regularities, while narrower windows are more sensitive to fine-grained shifts.
+Feature count thresholds,$f$, balance interpretability and statistical stability by filtering out rare or idiosyncratic features.
+These parameters jointly determine which aspects of formulaicity are foregrounded and how they align with the text's internal segmentation.